ABIF-McGill/Intro_to_Fiji_Macros/README.md

 As an added indirect benefit, learning how to write macros in Fiji is often an easier and more pragmatic introduction to the basics of programming for scientists without an extensive background in programming or computer science.

-This is a pretty broad goal.
+This is a  broad goal.
 This can mean performing the same task over and over on a folder of images, or reduce multiples tasks into a macro that is launched by a single click.
 Note that the goal is not necessarily to “automate analysis”, though automation is often sought after.

 <br>